-- The tool's annotations are legal for the program as currently written but may not be as general as possible and may not accommodate future program changes.

-Here are some examples: - Suppose that your program currently calls method m1 with non-null arguments.
+- If the program uses (say) a method in a limited way, then the inferred annotations will be legal for the program as currently written but may not be as general as possible and may not accommodate future program changes.
+Here are some examples: - Suppose that your program currently calls method m1 only with non-null arguments.
 The tool will infer that m1's parameter has @NonNull type.
-(If you had intended the method to be able to take null as an argument and you later add such a call, the type-checker will issue a warning because the automatically-inserted @NonNull annotation is inconsistent with the new call.)
-You can correct the inferred results manually, or you can add tests that pass null to m1 then re-run inference. - It is common for whole-program inference to infer @Interned and @Regex annotations on String variables for which the analyzed code only uses a constant string.
-You can remove these inferred annotations, or add test cases that do not use a constant string. - If the inferred type is the bottom type, such as @GuardedByBottom, then perhaps your program only passes the null argument.
-You should also correct this manually or expand your test suite and re-run inference.
+If you had intended the method to be able to take null as an argument and you later add such a call, the type-checker will issue a warning because the automatically-inserted @NonNull annotation is inconsistent with the new call. - If your program (or test suite) passes only null as an argument, the inferred type will be the bottom type, such as @GuardedByBottom. - It is common for whole-program inference to infer @Interned and @Regex annotations on String variables for which the analyzed code only uses a constant string.

+In each case, you can correct the inferred results manually, or you can add tests that pass additional values then re-run inference.

-27.3.3 How whole-program inference works
+28.3.3 How whole-program inference works